-Within the framework of our investment management platform at CORPUS SIREO International S.à.r.l. (“CSIM”), we structure bespoke investment strategies and design need-based investment vehicles for German and international investors.
+Within the framework of our investment management platform at CORPUS SIREO Real Estate S.à.r.l. (“CSRE”), we structure bespoke investment strategies and design need-based investment vehicles for German and international investors.

-Within CSIM there is a dedicated healthcare team of 10 specialists with many years of market experience and in-house investment management and asset management expertise in the German healthcare sector, currently managing Health Care Funds I and II with total AuM of approx. € 750 million on behalf of German institutional investors, and forming the largest healthcare real estate management platform for institutional capital in Germany.
+Within CSRE there is a dedicated healthcare team of 10 specialists with many years of market experience and in-house investment management and asset management expertise in the German healthcare sector, currently managing three Health Care Funds with total planned AuM of approx. € 1 bn. on behalf of German institutional investors, and forming the largest healthcare real estate management platform for institutional capital in Germany.

-The team, led by Marc-Philipp Martins Kuenzel, has a successful track record in healthcare investments and includes specialists for the acquisition and disposal of assets, as well as commercial and technical asset managers.
+The team has a successful track record in healthcare investments and includes specialists for the acquisition and disposal of assets, as well as commercial and technical asset managers.

-Our investment management services on behalf of the funds include the acquisition, optimisation and leasing of properties; we also handle commercial and technical property management, ensure optimum timing of property sales and also set appropriate prices to maximise value.
+Our investment management services on behalf of the funds include the acquisition, optimization and leasing of properties; we also handle commercial and technical property management, ensure optimum timing of property sales and also set appropriate prices to maximize value.